codemeta/codemeta/using-codemeta.md

 Type: xsd:string
 Subproperties: None

-Funding An institution, organization or other entity that has provided monetary resources needed to develop, test, distribute and support the software.
+An institution, organization or other entity that has provided the resources needed to develop, test, distribute and support the software.

 ### inputs
 Context IRI: codemeta:inputs
 Type: xsd:string
 Subproperties: None

-Data, configuration or other types of objects used by the software.
+Data, configurations or other types of objects used by the software.

 ### interactionMethod
 Context IRI: codemeta:interactionMethod